Stockton Dog Bites Lawyer

 What Types of Damages Can You Claim After a Dog Bite?

-In California, if you've been injured by a dog, the law allows you to seek financial compensation for the various losses you've suffered because of the attack.
+In California, if you've been injured by a dog, the law allows you to seek financial compensation for the various losses you've suffered because of the incident.
 Compensatory damages for dog bites in California may include the following:

 - Medical bills